HBO Max: Preorder discounts cut the price by $3 a month for a year

 People who already have HBO Now can switch over to HBO Max for no additional cost.
 For HBO Go users, it's more complicated.
 HBO Go is unlocked by a pay-TV subscription, and HBO Max won't unlock for all pay-TV customers.
 For now, only people who pay for HBO through an AT&T, DirecTV or Charter service can get HBO Max included with their current subscription.
 (Pop back up to our "How much will HBO Max cost?" section for full details.)
 Unless WarnerMedia can strike more deals, everyone else who currently pays for HBO will still need to pay an extra $15 a month if they want HBO Max too.

-How is HBO Max different than all the rest of AT&T's streaming services?
+How is HBO Max different from all the rest of AT&T's streaming services?

 Yep, AT&T has even more streaming services.